dart-backend/belatuk-examples/pub_serve_proxy/README.md

-# Reverse Proxy for Pub Serve
+# Pub_serve_proxy

-This example shows how to use `angel3_proxy` package to build reverse proxy application for serving contents from HTTP server, including WebSocket support, so it can be used with `webpack-dev-server` and co. as well.
+A reverse proxy application build with `angel3_proxy` package serving contents from HTTP server, including WebSocket support, so it can be used with `webpack-dev-server` and co. as well.

 ## For Development